 See more info in the youtube video MADE IN THE USA: Child Labor & Tobacco.

 Relay for Life is the American Cancer Society's organized community walk fundraiser.
 It is a celebration of life and a way to also honor loved ones who have lost their lives to cancer.
-For a link to an article about OU's Relay for Life Event.
+For updates on this event, visit the Relay For Life event page.

-More information is available on the Relay For Life of Greater Athens.
+More information is available on the Relay For Life of Greater Athens Facebook page.